 Collectibles, Donations and Memberships:

-Donations may be sent to Norwood Historical Society, Inc. Attn: Mr. Frank Boyle, 125 Henderson Ave., Norwood, PA 19074.
-For additional information on donating and membership, please call Frank Boyle, 484-494-7110.
+Donations may be sent to Norwood Historical Society, Inc. Attn: Maureen Olphert, 10 W Cleveland Ave, Norwood, PA 19074.
 Donations are greatly appreciated and are targeted toward restoration of the interior of this historic site.
+Donations of $50 or more are acknowledged with the donor name on our Benefactors' Plaque.

 Contact Us via Email: